hosseintoussi/hosseintoussi.github.io/_posts/2016-04-29-Troubleshooting.markdown

 ### Go further:

 When you get the issue solved, don't just stop there!
-Think about how you can imporve the app, process, or whatever it is you were fixed. _"Leave it a little better than you found it."_
+Think about how you can imporve the app, process, or whatever it is you were fixing. _"Leave the world a little better than you found it."_